Services Marketing Syllabus – Spring 2016

 Online Academic Support and Student Resources:

-Introduction: This course will define and differentiate the marketing of services from the marketing of tangible goods.
+Course Description: This course will define and differentiate the marketing of services from the marketing of tangible goods.
 You will study the consumer decision processes involved in services marketing, ethical issues, challenges for management, strategic issues that affect the marketing mix and the servuction model, and customer satisfaction and retention methods for service providers.

 Learning Goals: Upon successfully completing the course, the student should be able to: